sodrooome/maritest/docs/guides.rst

 General Usage
 -------------

-There are several ways for using this framework, the first one is when you send the request to the HTTP target, and this can be done by calling the ``Assert`` or ``Http`` method.
+There are several ways for using this library, the first one is when you send the request to the HTTP target, and this can be done by calling the ``Assert`` or ``Http`` method.
 Basic usage would be like this :

 .. code-block:: python